jsonreeder/lovecraftesque/README.md

 # Lovecraftesque

-A fanfiction tool to play Lovecraftesque online.
-Deployed here: https://lovecraftesque.web.app/
+This app helps people play Lovecraftesque online.

-You can learn more about the game Lovecraftesque here: https://blackarmada.com/lovecraftesque/.
+You can access it here: https://lovecraftesque.web.app/

+Lovecraftesque is a storytelling game written by Becky Annison and Josh Fox and pubished by Black Armada.
+You can buy it here: https://blackarmada.com/lovecraftesque/.

 ## Run locally